alexeykarnachev/full_stack_transformer/README.md

 - Text generation tricks (top-k, [nucleus](http://arxiv.org/abs/1904.09751), repetition penalty, etc)
 - Text generation as a service
 - Telegram bot client

-## End-to-end Example
-As they say, it’s better to see once...<br>
-So, let's go through the whole pipeline from dataset building to the application serving on the [nietzsche](data/documents/nietzsche) texts example.

 ### Prepare dataset
 First, you need two text files (train and validation) which contain raw documents.